 Construction Accidents and Work Injuries

 Work-related injuries and construction accidents can be life-changing.
 You may have the right to workers’ compensation benefits and compensation through a personal injury lawsuit or insurance claim.
-If your workers’ comp application is approved, you may be able to collect disability benefits, get your medical expenses covered, and qualify for vocational rehabilitation benefits.
+If your workers’ comp application is approved, you may be able to collect disability benefits, get your medical costs covered, and qualify for vocational rehabilitation benefits.

 However, you may not always be able to pursue a personal injury claim in addition to your workers’ compensation lawsuit unless someone else’s negligence contributed to your construction accident or on-the-job injuries.
 Your personal injury lawyer will evaluate the details of your case and be prepared to go up against insurance companies that handle your claim in bad faith.
-You can learn more about whether you have grounds for a personal injury or workers comp claim when you speak with a reputable Greenville personal injury attorney.
+You can learn more about whether you require legal representation or have grounds for a personal injury or workers comp claim when you speak with a reputable Greenville personal injury attorney.

 Potential Value of a Personal Injury Claim